CCI-Tools/cate/docs/source/user_manual/um_app.rst

 a (NetCDF/CF) dataset comprising one or more geo-physical variables, but a resource can virtually be of any (Python) data type.

-Cate UI is constructed the same way as Cate Software-as-a-Service, and may be installed from the webinterface by clicking on `Install App` in the upper right corner:
+Cate App can be used locally as well and may be installed from the webinterface by clicking on `Install App` in the upper right corner:

 .. _ui_install: